 The Hermitage Museum

-Now introducing two brand new Mysteries of the Museum tours!
-Join the Hermitage Museum as they host two "spooky" interactive events this fall.
+On October 26, join the Hermitage Museum for Mysteries of the Museum tour, as they host a "spooky" interactive events this fall.
 Discover areas of the museum usually closed to the public and take a peek through their many secret doors.
 Get a closer look at some of the objects and works of art in the collection that have a mysterious history or meaning behind them.
 Each tour is included with regular museum admission.

 Stories of Hauntings from Norfolk, Virginia